glowieframework/glowie-website/documentation/v1.x/extra/internationalization.md

 php firefly create-language --id=en
 ```

-Inside this file, you can setup the language strings by using the function `Babel::set()`.
+Inside this file, you can setup the language strings by using the static `Babel::set()` method.
 The first parameter is the language identifier you are setting, and the second an associative array of internationalization strings with its key and value.

 _Example_
 ```php